A Brief History

-- Posting of sponsored articles must comply with the laws of the United States of America (U.S.).
+- Posting of sponsored articles must comply with the laws of the United States of America (U.S.), such as those found here.
 Thus, if Dr. Zar discovers that he has to add or change anything to any sponsored post in order to comply with such laws, then he must make such additions or changes.
 Any such additions or changes made to an article to comply with U.S. laws will not result in any refund of any payment made for such a sponsored post that has to be altered in any way to comply with U.S. laws.

 - Even if Dr. Zar does have to make any additions or changes to a sponsored post for legal or quality purposes as described above or in the “Style” section below, if your article and link continues to exist on this site, even in altered form, your site would of course continue to enjoy promotion on this site, which has historically received thousands of unique daily visitors, hence why any payments for sponsored articles will not be refunded.